• Skip to main content

 3. Burden of Payment of Foreign Debt

-A country may tend to have an adverse balance when it borrows heavily from another country, while the lending country will tend to have favorable balance and a deficit balance when the loan is Rapid.
+A country may tend to have an adverse balance when it borrows heavily from another country, while the lending country will tend to have a favorable balance and a deficit balance when the loan is Rapid.

-4. Speedy Economic Development
+5. Speedy Economic Development

 Due to rapid economic development, the resulting income and price effects will adversely affect the balance of payments position of a developing country.